mantidproject/mantid/docs/source/release/v6.9.0/mantidworkbench.rst

 Bugfixes
 ############
-- Fixed an intermittent crash caused by a project recovery save happening while the InstrumentViewer was opening.
+- Fixed an intermittent crash caused by a project recovery save happening while the :ref:`Instrument Viewer <InstrumentViewer>` was opening.
 - Fixed a problem where spurious peaks could be added when picking single peaks.